 - The thermostat should be set to the same temperature during the day and at night.
 While the heating costs may rise, pipes will be less likely to freeze and burst.

-- When leaving home for a day or more, homeowners should set the thermostat to at least 55° F. Also, the water supply and drain pipes and appliances that use water should be shut off.
+- When leaving home for a day or more, homeowners should set the thermostat to at least 10 degrees Celsius.
+Also, the water supply and drain pipes and appliances that use water should be shut off.
+The master valve to the home should be shut off.
 In addition, a trusted person should check the home once a week.

 Prevent Ice Dams

-- The snow on the roof should be removed when it’s about 15 centimetres deep.
+- The snow on the roof should be removed when it’s about 15 cm deep.
 To remove the snow without a ladder, it’s best to use a roof rake or a long-handled brush.

 - More long-term solutions to prevent ice dams include:

 - Insulating the attic to prevent warm air from entering.
 Warm air can melt the snow on the roof, which refreezes, forming ice dams.
 The temperature in the attic must be kept between 5 to 10 degrees warmer than the outside temperature.
 If insulation needs to be replaced, the damaged roof area should be repaired first.